PENEX: AdaBoost-Inspired Neural Network Regularization: Penalized Exponential Loss (PENEX)

 \subsection{Practical Implementation}

-In practice, the optimal penalty parameter in~\cref{eq:optimal_penalty} cannot be computed directly, so we rely on batch statistics for the estimation.
-To further reduce variance, we use exponential moving averaging (EMA) and clipping, as shown in~\cref{alg:penex_training}.
+In practice, the optimal penalty parameter in~\cref{eq:optimal_penalty} is expensive to compute directly, because $f$ changes during training.
+Thus, we rely on online batch statistics for estimation.
+To reduce variance, we use exponential moving averaging (EMA) and clipping, as shown in~\cref{alg:penex_training}.
 The weights for EMA and clipping are fixed for all experiments, i.e., we do not treat them as tuning parameters.
-We note that~\cref{alg:penex_training} can be implemented in a stateful loss function object and \textit{does not require a custom training loop}.
+We note that~\cref{alg:penex_training} can be implemented in a stateful loss object and \textit{does not require a custom training loop}.
 We refer to~\cref{appx:penex_practical} for more details regarding the implementation.